Measuring the Value of Events and Meetings

 - Business results/impacts – ROI (“I am delivering value”)

-- Meeting Design.
-With an understanding of stakeholder objectives and attendee perceptions, planners may now define key objectives for the meeting itself and how those messages will be presented.
-What kind of presentations?
-Should the program include interactive workshops?
-Will a tradeshow floor be useful in educating attendees?
-What tools will you use to convey and reinforce your message?
-Who should serve as speakers?
+Meeting Design: With an understanding of stakeholder objectives and attendee perceptions, planners may now define key objectives for the meeting itself and how those messages will be presented.

 Suggestions to Optimize the Meeting Measurement Process

-Lorenz offers six guidelines to help meeting planners to enhance their return on events:
+Lorenz offers six guidelines to help meeting planners measure the value of their events:

 - Use ROI measurement for large, important meetings